 Conflict is natural in organizations.
-Types of conflict are broadly classified into two basis – involvement and reasons for conflicts.
-As such, types of conflicts in the workplace can be presented below as:
+Types of conflict are broadly classified into two bases – involvement and reasons for conflicts.
+As such, types of conflicts in the workplace can be presented below:

 Types of Conflict Based on Involvement

-Based on involvement i.e. who involves in the conflict, the conflict can be classified into five following types.
+Based on involvement i.e. who is involved in the conflict, the conflict can be classified into five following types.

 Intra-personal conflict arises within an individual.
 This is the conflict between two or more roles of an individual.

 When a person must decide between two desirable options that are equally desired or between two bad goals, intrapersonal conflicts happen.
 Under these circumstances, a person becomes confused about the roles, priorities, and alternative processes to select.

 Interpersonal conflict arises between two or more individuals.
 Interpersonal conflict is probably the most common and widely recognized conflict in the workplace.